 - geotechnical engineering

 - heating, ventilation and air-conditioning systems

 - glazing for specific designs and commercial projects.

-You’ll need to provide a Producer Statement with your application if you’ve engaged an engineer to carry out structural design work as part of preparing your building plans.
-They will have to provide you with a PS1 to submit with your application, and a PS4 at the end of the project stating that they've supervised the implementation of the design and that the work complies with the New Zealand Building Code.
+The engineer has to give you a PS1 to submit with your application, and a PS4 at the end of the project.
+This shows that they've supervised the implementation of the design, and that the work complies with the New Zealand Building Code.

-Our Producer Statement policy outlines specific information that must be contained in a Producer Statement.
-The policy also specifies peer review requirements, verification methods and requirements for fire design.
+Our Producer Statement Policy (PDF 8.3.8KB) outlines the specific information that a Producer Statement must include.
+The policy covers peer review requirements, verification methods and requirements for fire design.

 For more information see Engineering New Zealand's guideline on producer statements.